 European Motorcycle News

+During a public hearing in Brussels Tuesday, the European Parliament discussed the new type-approval regulation of L-category vehicles (motorcycles, scooters, tricycles, on-road quads and mini-cars).
 The Members of ACEM, the European Motorcycle Manufacturers Association, laid out why the new Regulation on type-approval for motorcycles (COM2010/542) needs to take into account manufacturing constraints.